Nelly Korda World Ranking 2026: Back at No. 1 After Chevron Championship Victory

 Winning the Solheim Cup

 Team competitions always bring out Korda’s competitive spirit.
-She represented the United States at the 2024 Solheim Cup in Virginia.
+Her represented the United States at the 2024 Solheim Cup in Virginia.

 She won three of her four matches, helping her team secure a 15.5 to 12.5 victory over Europe.
 She finished the year winning the LPGA Tour Player of the Year award.